OUR PEOPLE

 Lauren is currently adjunct faculty in the Center for Engineering Design & Entrepreneurship at Gonzaga University.

-Heather McKenney serves as the Science and Safer Chemistry Lead at ChemFORWARD, where she drives efforts to
+Heather McKenney serves as Director, Science and Safer Chemistry at ChemFORWARD, where she drives

-enhance access to high quality chemical hazard data and amplify safer alternatives.
-She oversees the quality and
+efforts to enhance access to high quality chemical hazard data and amplify safer alternatives.
+She oversees

-integrity of data within ChemFORWARD's data trust and plays a key role in science communication.
+ChemFORWARD's Chemical Hazard Data Trust and plays a key role in science communication.
 Heather

-collaborates with industry, NGO, and governmental stakeholders across various sectors, including beauty and
+collaborates with industry, NGO, and governmental stakeholders across all industry sectors that ChemFORWARD serves.

-Beginning her career in the consumer packaged goods (CPG) industry, Heather led the Toxicology and Product Safety team for The Honest Company for six years.
+Heather previously led Toxicology and Product Safety for The Honest Company.
 In this role, she oversaw ingredient and product safety review and substantiation and clinical safety testing while supporting regulatory compliance, governmental affairs, and science communication for beauty and personal care, cleaning, and baby products.
-She is a member of the March of Dimes Mom and Baby Action Network (M-BAN) where she supports M-BANs goal in achieving equity in maternal and infant health by mitigating high-risk environmental exposures.

 Dr. Christopher Lee Bartlett is an experienced toxicologist committed to designing safer products through the